Smartphone Security Guide

 Locking your phone with a password is the easiest way to protect your data is from unwelcome usage.
 Apart from pin code, most smartphones have personalized patterns that makes access to the cellphone screen covered and prevent flouting.
 You can also go for fingerprint lock if your cellphone supports biometric technology.
 This kind of lock is hassle-free and brings the best security for your confidential records.

 However, adding a lock to your mobile phones doesn’t make your data fully protected.
-You should also go for a SIM card lock, so your information is least bare to the thief.
+It would be best if you also went for a SIM card lock, so your information is least bare to the thief.

 Set Secure Passwords